PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 ## Phoenix (1997-1999)

 The next iteration of the story that we will describe below is based on the earliest available story document, described as "Story 3.3", given to us and published by us in 2022.
-The Orpheus story outlined before can roughly be described as the "Story Version 1".
-That said, there was a story version 2 in between and we don't know anything about it, other than that it was a transitional stage between the two, probably without much or any additional information.
+The Orpheus story outlined before can roughly be described as the "Story Version 1" (if not "zero").
+That said, there was at least a story version 2 in between and we don't know anything about it, other than that it was a transitional stage between the two, probably without much or any additional information.
 But there is at least one difference we know of.
-In V2 the story was divided into chapters and at first there were supposed to be five.
+In V3 the story was already divided into chapters and we know that at first there were supposed to be five.
 Thus we assume that the Story V2 can be identified with the story hinted at in the [Phoenix Pitch](https://bin.gothicarchive.org/documents/phoenix/PhoenixPitch.pdf), which mentions five chapters, while Story 3.3 has already six.

 The document is internally described as "Zusammenfassung Story-Meeting 27" (summary of the 27th story meeting).
 The document was created in November 21th of 1995(!) and was updated last in May 24th of 1999[*].